yuxjiang/CAFA-eval-lite/README.md

 F-measure, and (normalized) semantic distance for sequence-centric evaluation, and AUC is used for term-centric evaluation.
 And in both schemes, combination was done simply by averaging.

+## Baseline methods
+The lite toolbox also contains functions to build the two baseline methods used in CAFA evaluation, i.e., Naive and BLAST.

+* Naive predictions can be created by using `pfp_naive.m` which loads an annotation structure and predicts a query protein according to the annotation frequency.

+* BLAST prediction can be created by using `pfp_blast.m`.
+The function depends on an extra structure created from `pfp_importblastp.m` which, as the name indicates, imports output results from the `blastp` program (tested on v2.2.28+).
+(Note that we usually BLAST the test set proteins against the annotated training set proteins to obtain those BLAST hits.)